timOTdev/0019_es6_for_everyone/notes.md

 }
 const bill = tipCalc(); // Error;

-// So you have to destructure
-function tipCalc({ total = 100, tip = 0.15, tax = 0.13} = {}) {
+// So you have to destructure the whole object function tipCalc({ total = 100, tip = 0.15, tax = 0.13} = {}) {
     return total + (tip * total) + (tax * total);
 }